sensu/sensu-docs/content/sensu-go/5.10/reference/datastore.md

 At the time of enabling the PostgreSQL event store, event data cuts over from etcd to PostgreSQL, resulting in a loss of recent event history.
 No restarts or Sensu backend configuration changes are required to enable the PostgreSQL event store.

-_WARNING: At this time, the PostgreSQL event store cannot be disabled once configured._
+_WARNING: In Sensu Go 5.10, the PostgreSQL event store cannot be disabled once configured.
+We'll be adding this functionality in an upcoming release, so keep an eye on the [announcements section of Discourse][4] for updates._

 After installing and configuring PostgreSQL, configure Sensu by creating a `PostgresConfig` resource.
 See the [specification](#specification) for more information.